polvalente/handoff/NOTES.md

 - Function: add possibility of forcing a function to have the same node as another with `node: {:collocated, :another_function_id}`
 - Function: some kind of annotation that a given function should always be ran instead of the value being saved.
 This will allow us to load certain layers of a neural network from disk regardless of where they're stored.
-- Resource management in simple_allocator.ex: order nodes instead of keeping a map of nodes.
-If we have to move to a following node, it should be brought to the front of the list so that we prioritize allocating functions to the latest node.
-Just take the node and bubble it to the top.